joknarf/pgtree/README.md

 * filter process tree using pgrep options / pattern
 * limit tree to processes and their children
 * customize ps fields to output
-* can send kill or kill -9 to processe and their children
+* can send kill or kill -9 to processes and their children
 * watch process tree
 * supports all unix/linux/macos